 An afternoon in the coastal city of La Rochelle

 As summer gets underway, we’ve decided to take the opportunity to visit La Rochelle whilst staying in the Charente-Maritime area.
-We set off on a beautifully sunny day for a stroll around the Old Port (Vieux-Port), a little bit of window shopping under the arcaded streets and a gentle walk down the wide avenues of the parc Charruyer park.
+We set off on a beautifully sunny day for a stroll around the Old Port (Vieux-Port).
+We will made a little bit of window shopping under the arcaded streets.
+Then, we’ll a gentle walk down the wide avenues of the parc Charruyer park.

 A stroll around La Rochelle’s Old Port